Germano Celant: Work

+In 1974 Celant authored the first Catalogue Raisonné of Italian artist Piero Manzoni.
+The book would later be revised and expanded between 1997 and 2003 with the aid of the Manzoni Estate.

-In 1974, Celant edited and curated the Catalogue Raisonné of Italian artist Piero Manzoni.
-He curated many exhibitions on Italian art, including "Identité italienne.
-L'art en Italie depuis 1959" (Centre Georges Pompidou, Paris, 1981), "Italian art, 1900–1945" (Palazzo Grassi, Venice, 1989; with Pontus Hultén), and "Italian Metamorphosis 1943–1968" (Guggenheim Museum, New York, 1994).
+Celant curated many exhibitions on Italian art, including "Identité italienne: L'art en Italie depuis 1959" (Centre Georges Pompidou, Paris, 1981), "Italian art, 1900–1945" (Palazzo Grassi, Venice, 1989; with Pontus Hultén), and "Italian Metamorphosis 1943–1968" (Solomon R. Guggenheim Museum, New York, 1994).
 In 1997, he was the director of the Venice Biennale and in 2004, he curated the exhibition "Art and Architecture" in Genoa when the city was nominated as European Capital of Culture.
 From 1977, he was a contributing editor to Artforum and from 1991 he was a contributing editor to Interview.

 In 1988, Celant was appointed Senior Curator of Contemporary Art at the Solomon R. Guggenheim Museum in New York City.

 From 1993 on Celant served as Artistic Director of the Prada Foundation in Milan, which began as PradaMilanoarte that year.
 Under his leadership, the foundation over the years presented shows of Walter de Maria, Louise Bourgeois, Anish Kapoor, David Smith, Michael Heizer, Sam Taylor-Wood, and Steve McQueen, among others, in Milan and Venice.
 In conjunction with the Venice Biennale 2009, Celant organized the second major survey of John Wesley, at the boarding-school buildings on the island of San Giorgio Maggiore, Venice.
-His 2012 show "The Small Utopia.
-Ars Multiplicata" at Ca' Corner della Regina, Venice, tackled the issue of art in the age of mechanical reproduction and how artists from Marcel Duchamp to Andy Warhol have used multiplication of various sorts.
+His 2012 show "The Small Utopia: Ars Multiplicata" at Ca' Corner della Regina, Venice, tackled the issue of art in the age of mechanical reproduction and how artists from Marcel Duchamp to Andy Warhol have used multiplication of various sorts.
 It contained over 600 items, produced between 1900 and 1975, and included design, ceramics, glassware, textiles, film, magazines, books, and sound recordings.

-Celant curated exhibitions at other venues.
-In collaboration with the Fondazione Lucio Fontana, he mounted the 2012 survey “Lucio Fontana: Ambienti Spaziali” at Gagosian Gallery, New York.
+In 2012 Celant, in collaboration with the Fondazione Lucio Fontana, mounted the survey “Lucio Fontana: Ambienti Spaziali” at Gagosian Gallery, New York.

-In 2016 he was the Project Director of The Floating Piers, Christo and Jeanne-Claudes work at Lago d'Iseo.
+In 2016 he organised The Floating Piers project by Christo and Jeanne-Claude's work at Lago d'Iseo.